OpenDSA/OpenDSA/RST/en/FLSlides/DFA.rst

       :align: center

    | Assign meaning to the states: q0 - odd numbers, q1 - even numbers,
-   | Note the arrow: Start State
+   | Note the triangle: Start State
-   | Note the double circle: Accepting State
+   | Note the double circle: Final (Accepting) State

-   We accept the string if we halt (finish the string) in an accepting state.
+   We accept the string if we halt (finish the string) in a final state.